haya14busa/gopkgs/README.md

 $ gopkgs -h
 Usage of gopkgs:
   -f string
-    	output format of the package (default "{{.ImportPath}}")
+    	output format of the package (default "{{.ImportPathShort}}")

 Use -f to custom the output using template syntax.
 The struct being passed to template is:
     type Pkg struct {
         Dir             string // absolute file path to Pkg directory ("/usr/lib/go/src/net/http") Name            string // package name ("http", "a")